 “I think people are so aware of how the staff at our hospitals are going the extra mile on every single shift at the moment, working in such challenging circumstances, that they want to dive in and help in any way they can.
 We’re so pleased we can channel that concern into practical help like this.”

-Sinead also had support on the project from her colleague, graduate management trainee Nima Roy.
+Sinead also had support on the project from her colleague, Nima Roy, a graduate management trainee.
 “I was overwhelmed by the number of people who got in touch wanting to contribute – everything from teachers setting this as their class ‘homework’, to Princess Eugenie sharing a plea for art on her social media,” said Nima.

 “I think everyone realises the incredible work the staff are doing every single day for us, and this is their way of saying ‘Thank you, we appreciate you, in our eyes you’re heroes’.”